Tragedy of the commons: Internalizing externalities

 Privatization works when the person who owns the property (or rights of access to that property) pays the full price of its exploitation.
 As discussed above negative externalities (negative results, such as air or water pollution, that do not proportionately affect the user of the resource) is often a feature driving the tragedy of the commons.
 Internalizing the externalities, in other words ensuring that the users of resource pay for all of the consequences of its use, can provide an alternate solution between privatization and regulation.
-One example is gasoline taxes which are intended to include both the cost of road maintenance and of air pollution.
+One example is gasoline taxes, intended to include both the cost of road maintenance and of air pollution.
 This solution can provide the flexibility of privatization while minimizing the amount of government oversight and overhead that is needed.

 The mid-way solution

-One of the significant actions areas which can dwell as potential solution is to have co-shared communities that have partial ownership from governmental side and partial ownership from the community.
+One of the significant actions areas that can dwell as potential solution is to have co-shared communities that have partial ownership from governmental side and partial ownership from the community.
 Ownership here refers to common use of the resource, allowing all players to plan and supervise use and mutually benefit, which ensure that power is not held in one or two hands only.
 Since involvement of multiple stakeholders is necessary, responsibilities can be shared across them based on their abilities and capacities.